 - An official transcript sent to TnCIS by the registrar at your institution

 - The online recommendation form

 All students pay fees at their home institution.
 You will need to go to your Business Office, Bursar or Cashier's window to pay your $100 application fee and full program fee.
 If you have questions about how payments work on your campus, please contact the TnCIS campus representative for your institution listed on our members page.

 TnCIS study abroad programs offer a variety of living accommodations.
-Please look on the individual program pages of the TnCIS website under Accommodations for details on which living arrangements are planned for your program of interest.
+Please look on the individual program pages of the TnCIS website under the Program Details tab and Accommodations for details on which living arrangements are planned for your program of interest.
 Below are various accommodation arrangements through TnCIS:

 - Host Family: Students may live with a host family, which is particularly desirable for foreign language study programs.
 By living with a host family, students are able to interact with native speakers of the language on a regular basis.
 This gives them ample opportunity to practice and expand the language instruction they receive in the classroom.
 They are also better exposed to the culture of the country.